gitlabhq/gitlab-recipes/web-server/apache/README.md

 # Apache 2 version

-The configuration files in this directory are known to work  with GitLab 8.2 and newer versions.
+The configuration files in this directory are known to work  with GitLab 8.3 and newer versions.

+Fir versions of GitLab 8.2, check the `stable-8-2` branch.
 For versions of GitLab 8.0 and 8.1, check the `stable-8-1` branch.
 For versions of GitLab older than 8.0, check the `apache-old` branch.